Wolverine971/9takes/src/blog/enneagram/enneagram-types-being-ghosted.md

 In conclusion, ghosting affects individuals differently, and understanding how each Enneagram type copes with it can foster empathy.
 Healing and moving forward are achievable through self-compassion and care.

-If you found this helpful, sign up and join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀
+If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram. 🚀

 <svelte:head>